robfatland/serverless/azure/README.md

 ## Overview

 The goal here is to create a working Azure Function, an online service that factors an integer.
+Because no Virtual Machine is explicitly involved in this process the result is called a 'serverless function'.
+This suggests visualizing the cloud as a sort of programmable computer.
+To do follow the provided 'procedural please open [`tutorial.md`](https://github.com/robfatland/serverless/azure/tutorial.md) in this folder.
-To do this please open the [`tutorial.md`](https://github.com/robfatland/serverless/azure/tutorial.md) file.
-To understand the contextual basis for this exercise please continue reading.
+To understand the contextual basis here please continue reading.

-What is the purpose of serverless computing?
-In this context we are interested in research (or learning how to build research infrastructure).
-Serverless is an interesting option for a number of reasons.
-It abstracts away the usual 'underlying computer' where everything happens.
-This means we dispense with a lot of preparatory fussing around, not to mention patching operating systems and do on.
-Serverless functions are pretty cheap.
-With a little care: Serverless computing is also very secure.
+### What is the purpose of serverless computing?

+We have different degrees of effort involved, cost, and personal interaction potential when we build computing environments.
+'Serverless' is on the simple-cheap-not-very-interactive end of this spectrum.
+Our contextual goal is supporting research, i.e. building research infrastructure.
+Serverless abstracts away the concept of an 'underlying computer' where the creation process takes place.
+This dispenses with preparatory
+effort: Identifying a machien to use, setting up credentials, logging in, perhaps patching the operating system and so on.
+Serverless functions (also called 'microservices') are both cheap and (with a little care) very secure.

-And finally since they can exist as public endpoints on the internet serverless functions can be used by collaborators or by other scientists we may not even know.
+One other key point: As serverless functions can exist as public endpoints, or 'URLs on the internet', serverless functions can be used by collaborators or by other scientists we do not know.

-## Not addressed: Working from a container

-What we would like is a containerized environment that acts like a no-cost no-risk development sandbox.
-Ideally I connect through a browser pane or something like that; so my native environment (PC, Mac, Linux) is immaterial.
+### Where do we build?

+If a serverless function on Azure is not built "on some virtual machine on the cloud"... where *do* we build it?
+The thought process is that we already have a laptop or a desktop connected to the internet; so we will follow two courses of action: First using a browser to connect to a portal; and then second by installing an app, an Integrated Development Environment, that is designed for developing and testing serverless functions before conveniently uploading them to the Azure cloud; where they 'live and operate' as needed.

+This browser/IDE approach could be set up on some other computer as well of course.
+We won't take that approach here so the preparation will involve three parts: Making sure you have Azure credentials, making sure you have a web-connected browser, and installing the IDE.
+The IDE we will use is called Visual Studio Code, abbreviated VSCode, and it is available for PC, Mac and Linux operating systems at no cost.

+## Additional context

-## Approaches to building serverless
+### Approaches to building serverless

 The idea is to create a very simple serverless function on Azure.
 These are called Azure Functions.